4rlon/kieko-time-formatter/README.md

 # What is it?
- A NodeJS package for converting seconds to formatted time for Kieko!
+ A NodeJS package for converting seconds to formatted time for (Kieko)[https://discordapp.com/oauth2/authorize?client_id=706537104573857844&scope=bot&permissions=1043721303]!
  Time can be converted and returned in JSON format, in words, and more.

 # Intallation